 Incorporating green budgeting principles is to synchronize budgetary decisions with sustainability objectives thus endorsing investments that yield beneficial environmental outcomes, including those related to biodiversity conservation.
 Such initiatives could amplify the overall potency and eco-sustainability of Uzbekistan's public finance system.

-Predominantly, biodiversity financing in Uzbekistan, stemming from both the state budget and extrabudgetary sources, is primarily directed to and managed by the Ministry of Ecology, Environmental Protection and Climate Change (MoE).
+biodiversity Predominantly. financing in Uzbekistan, stemming from both the state budget and extrabudgetary sources, is primarily directed to and managed by the Ministry of Ecology, Environmental Protection and Climate Change (Ministry of Ecology).
 Yet, it forms a small portion of the total public environmental expenditures.
-The Fund for Ecology, Environmental Protection and Waste Management, under the aegis of the Ministry of Ecology, Environmental Protection and Climate Change (MoE), stands as the sole extrabudgetary state financial mechanism for biodiversity initiatives.
-Its revenues emanate from mandated environmental payments and penalties for infringements of ecological regulations.
-Environmental expenditures account for less than 1.62% (about USD 250 million) of Uzbekistan's total public expenditure, tallying up to an approximate USD 15.5 billion 14 (illustrated in Figure 5).
-Direct expenditures attributed to biodiversity conservation constitute an even smaller share, not exceeding 0.5% of all annual state expenditures.
-In 2022, these direct biodiversity expenditures amounted to approximately USD 70 million.
-A significant portion of this funding was allocated to the State Forestry Agency under the Ministry of Ecology, Environmental Protection and Climate Change (MoE) for afforestation and forest
+The Fund for Ecology, Environmental Protection and Waste Management, under the aegis of the Ministry of Ecology, stands as the sole extrabudgetary state financial mechanism for biodiversity initiatives.

 Figure 5.
-Share of environmental expenditure in public finances
+Share of biodiversity expenditures in the State Budget